-Whether you are a potential employer looking for information about maintenance planners or you are considering the possibility of becoming one, this article features useful information about duties, salaries, benefits, and required skills.
+Whether you are an employer looking for a maintenance planner or you are a professional thinking about becoming one, this article has useful information about duties, salaries, benefits, and required skills.

 You can’t have an efficient asset management program without thinking ahead.
 There are just too many moving parts and resources that need to be accounted for.
 Maintenance planners are the ones who create these plans to coordinate all plannable work on their premises.
 Whether they are planning repairs or maintenance, their work is vital for avoiding delays, improving productivity and workflow, and reducing maintenance costs.